 How to Serve: With ice cream sundaes, all you have to do is supply a variety of ice cream and toppings—the rest is up to your guests.
 Create an ice cream sundae bar and have guests move through it like an assembly line.
 Start with bowls and spoons, follow up with ice cream on ice, and wrap things up with a wide variety of toppings for your guests to choose from.
 It’s choose your own adventure: the wedding dessert edition!

-These top wedding desserts will serve as perfect alternatives or complements to a traditional wedding cake.
+These top wedding desserts will serve as perfect alternatives or complements to any traditional wedding cake ideas.
 There’s no right or wrong way to do wedding desserts—as long as you’ve got sweets on hand, your guests will be more than happy to eat them!